returaxel/Console-Coding-babysteps/Homework/assignments.md

 	if the guess is less than answer, write 'Too low!'
-	but if the guess is higher than answer, write 'Too high'
+	but the guess is higher than answer, write 'Too high'
+	otherwise,
-	and if the guess is equal to answer, write 'Correct!'
+		write 'Correct!'

 See the difference?
 Now, you are using your if clause to give feedback, helping the user hit the right target.